Technology

 Enhanced Productivity and Efficiency

-By automating boring and repetitive work, bots give humans the opportunity to maximize their productivity.
+By automating boring and repetitive work, bots give humans the opportunity to maximise their productivity.
 For instance, chatbots can manage hundreds of customer requests at the same time, lessening the dependency on customer care agents.
-In the same vein, web crawlers data harvest, which removes the need for manual research.
+In the same vein, web crawlers’ data harvest, which removes the need for manual research.
 All of this efficiency leads to faster processes and lower operational costs.

 24/7 Availability

 Bots do not require rest the way humans do, so they can provide their services at any time.
-Customer care chatbots for example help users at any given time of day, which greatly boosts customer satisfation and access.
+Customer care chatbots, for example, help users at any given time of day, which greatly boosts customer satisfaction and access.
 This is especially useful in the case of global companies with clients across multiple time zones.

 Reduced costs